cgilling/cppdep/README.md

 ## TODO
 * option to automaticly include all directories in source tree in the include search path
-* automatic config discovery searching for a cppdep.yml file in a directory in the current path
-* remove need to `build` keyword in cli
 * ability to print a list of dependencies rather than compile
-* ability to print a list of binaries that would be compiled rather than actually compile